lhcb/second-analysis-steps/22-decay-tree-fitter.md

 ```

 We can use a similar syntax to constrain the `e+` and `e-` to combine to form a `Psi(2S)` or another particle, if that makes sense for the analysis we are working at.

+To conclude, the `LoKi::Hybrid::TupleTool` provides an alternative way to apply constraints with respect to the `TupleToolDecayTreeFitter`.
+Which of the two approaches is the best depends on the particular situation you have to face.
+The former is more flexible, but the latter has the advantage of a lighter computational cost.